 - additudemag.com.
 ADDitude is a monthly magazine devoted to living with ADHD.

 - helpforadd.com – The Attention Research Update is a free monthly email newsletter summarizing current journal articles on ADHD.

 And remember, if you or your loved one are struggling with ADHD and need support and help, I welcome you to book a session with me.

 Author: Ilana Gorovoy, B.Arts (Psych), B. Arts (Hons.)(Psychology), MPsych (Couns.)

 With a Master’s in Counselling, Brisbane Psychologist Ilana Gorovoy draws on therapeutic approaches such as Cognitive Behavioural Therapy, Existential and Strengths-based approaches, Person-Centred and Positive Psychology, to assist her clients to become conscious of their strengths and difficulties, design and reach their goals, live a life of meaning and purpose, and reach their full potential.

-To make an appointment with Brisbane Psychologist Ilana Gorovoy, try Online Booking – Wishart.
-Alternatively, you can call Vision Psychology (Wishart) on (07) 3088 5422.
+To make an appointment with Brisbane Psychologist Ilana Gorovoy, try Online Booking.
+Alternatively, you can call M1 Psychology on (07) 3088 5422.